 - This article covers the same basic concept (read through it as a review!) and - more importantly - offers the usual ‘tasks’ at the bottom of the page!

-- This tutorial teaches you about the
+- This article teaches you about the

-Be sure to do the lessons in order presented here.
+Be sure to do the lessons in the order presented here.
 Pressing “run” at the top will run the code.
 Read all directions, watch the terminal, and read all the errors.
 Don’t forget to use ‘console.log’ extensively.

 - Exercise 1

 - In this exercise, you will be working out of the file called troubleshooting.js

 - Exercise 2